atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ## Setting up your CI/CD infrastructure
 ### Configuring CI

-Notice the "Set up CI" button:
+Now that we have files in our project, GitLab UI offers a "Set up CI" button:

 ![notice the "Set up CI" button](img/setup_ci.png)